kasbench/globeco-trade-service/cursor-log.md

 4. Implement caching for these calls using Spring's caching abstraction, with a 5 minute EOL as specified in requirements.md.

 ---

+Request: Please implement the entity, repository, service interface, and service implementation for blotter using the requirements provided in requirements.md.
+Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
+Do not delete or replace anything in cursor-log.md

+Action: Updated the log to record the request.
+Next, I will:
+1. Implement the Blotter entity class.
+2. Create a JPA repository interface for Blotter.
+3. Create a service interface for Blotter operations.
+4. Implement the service class for Blotter, following the requirements and conventions in requirements.md.

+---